hpcleuven/VscDocumentation/source/compute/software/intel_trace_analyzer_collector.rst

 .. note::

-   Users of the UAntwerpen clusters should load the inteldevtools module instead, which makes also available Intel's debugger, VTune, Advisor and Inspector development tools.
+   |UA| Users of the UAntwerpen clusters should load the ``inteldevtools``
+   module instead, which makes also available Intel's debugger, VTune, Advisor and Inspector development tools.

 #.
 Compile your application so that it can generate a trace: